SNAP Eligibility Calculator — Nevada

 Can I still get SNAP in Nevada if I have no income at all?

-Does Nevada count rent and utilities when determining SNAP?
+Does Nevada count rent and utilities when determining SNAP benefits?

-Do medical expenses affect SNAP eligibility in Nevada?
+Do medical expenses affect SNAP benefits in Nevada?

 Do Social Security benefits count as income for Nevada SNAP?